kanansnote/basic-programming-exercises/README.md

 # Basic programming exercises

-### This repository contains folders with written codes built during the learning process.
+### This repository contains folders with codes that was written during the learning process.